-This course presents didactic material in the study of prosthetics and orthotics.
+241 DPT 641: Capstone II: Geriatric Rehabilitation for the DPT Professional The purpose of DPT 641 is to provide students with the knowledge base for understanding the demographics of aging in the United States, as well as the physical, psychological, and emotional aspects of healthy human aging including the effects of age-related physical changes as well as chronic conditions commonly found in older adults.
+The students will be required to formulate plans for treatment of the geriatric physical therapy patient including assessment, education, and application of therapeutic interventions.
+DPT 642: Capstone III: Orthotics.
+Prosthetics, and Adaptive Equipment for the DPT Professional DPT 642 presents didactic material in the study of prosthetics and orthotics.
 Students learn to examine the patient/client for whom the use of prosthetics and/or orthotics is applicable.
 Students participate in examination, evaluation and treatment of individuals who require the use of upper and/or lower extremity prosthetics and orthotics.
 Students are educated about various materials and biomechanical components of prosthetic and orthotic devices.
-Students participate in clinical decision-making regarding the clinical uses of prosthetic and orthotic devices.
-DPT 643: Capstone IV: Differential Diagnosis for the DPT Professional 3 sem. hrs.

-The primary focus of this course is to prepare student to recognize acute and chronic health conditions commonly seen in the general population.
-Primary content area will include diseases or conditions of the neuromuscular, musculoskeletal, integument, cardiopulmonary systems.
-This course applies current evidence based theory of the physical therapy and reviews the underlying pathology and clinical manifestation of the more common disorders.
+DPT 643: Capstone IV: Differential Diagnosis for the DPT Professional The primary focus of this course is to prepare student to recognize acute and chronic health conditions commonly seen in the general population.
+Primary content area will include diseases or conditions of the neuromuscular, musculoskeletal, integument, and cardiopulmonary systems.
+This course applies current evidence-based theory of the physical therapy and reviews the underlying pathology and clinical manifestation of the more common disorders.
 We will use lecture, journal article readings, small group discussion, and cases presentations.
-Clinical problem solving strategies and intervention development skills will be applied and practiced.
-Role playing will be used to further develop clinical decision making skills as well as to promote advanced communication skills.

-DPT 700: DPT Culmination

-0 sem. hrs.

-This course is designed to prepare the Doctor of Physical Therapy (DPT) student for graduation and applying for licensure.
-Included in this course is a reflection and assessment of the program, information on completion of paperwork to sit the boards, an individual review of student loans, and a hooding ceremony.
-DPT 720: Clinical Education VI: Clinical and Community-Based Correlations for the Rehabilitation Professional V 2 sem. hrs.

-This course is a clinical and community based practical learning experience that occurs through a variety of settings/programs.
-This clinical and community correlation experience occurs in the community setting, in the pro bono clinic, and in the classroom during the summer semester of the third year of the program.
-The student attends each clinical or community based education experience throughout the semester (a minimum of 5 experiences in all) for a to be determined set amount of time.
-Each faculty member or clinical instructor provides the student with opportunities to promote and expand their knowledge and practice of the physical therapy profession.
-As a component of this course, each student will also complete a final practical demonstrating success and a level of achievement required for progression in the DPT program.
-DPT 721: Clinical Education VII: Clinical Education in Physical Therapy II 7 sem. hrs.
+Clinical problem-solving strategies and intervention development skills will be applied and practiced.
+Role playing will be used to further develop clinical decision-making skills as well as to promote advanced communication skills.
+DPT 700: DPT Culmination This course is designed to prepare the Doctor of Physical Therapy (DPT) student for graduation and applying for licensure.
+DPT 720: Clinical Education VI: Clinical and Community-Based Correlations for the Rehabilitation Professional V This course takes place during the summer semester of the third year of the program.
+The student is provided with opportunities to promote and expand their knowledge of both physical therapy practice and interprofessional care.
+As a component of this course, each student will complete a board preparation course and must pass a final comprehensive exam in order to progress in the DPT program.
+DPT 721: Clinical Education VII: Clinical Education in Physical Therapy I 7 sem. hrs.
 This course is a clinical practical learning experience that occurs in a community setting during the summer semester of the third year of the program.
 The student attends the clinic each day for a full work day as dictated by his/her clinical instructor.
 While in this setting, the student practices physical therapy professional management including patient/client management.
 The clinical instructor provides opportunities for students to promote their physical therapy standards of practice in a professional and ethical practice.
 The length of this clinical education experience is 8 weeks.
-DPT 722: Clinical Education VIII: Clinical Education in Physical Therapy III 8 sem. hrs.
+DPT 722: Clinical Education VIII: Clinical Education in Physical Therapy II This course is a clinical practical learning experience that occurs in a community setting during the fall semester of the third year of the program.
+The student attends the clinic each day for a full workday as dictated by his/her clinical instructor.
+While in this setting, the student practices physical therapy basic level professional management, including patient/client management.
+The clinical instructor provides opportunities for students to promote their physical therapy standards of practice in a professional and ethical practice.
+The length of this clinical education experience is 8 weeks.
+0 sem. hrs.